Unionist Party (Scotland): Ethos and appeal

 Popular imperial unity was the central thread of the Scottish Unionist Party's belief system.
 While the Scottish Unionist party was linked on a Parliamentary level with the Conservative Party in England and Wales, it was conscious that it had to appeal to the liberal tradition in Scotland, and so until 1965; it studiously avoided using the term "Conservative".
 For example, it used Conservative Party literature but changed the word 'Conservative' to 'Unionist'.

-The party built up significant working-class support by emphasising the connection between Union, the Empire, and the fate of local industry.
-Unity across the classes was often cited as one of the party's planks of Unionism.
-Along with this protectionism, Protestantism also played an important part in the party's working-class appeal.
+The party built up significant working-class support by emphasising the connection between the Union, the Empire, and the fate of local industry.
+Unity across the classes was often cited as one of the party's planks of unionism.
+Along with this protectionism, protestantism also played an important part in the party's working-class appeal.
 Although not explicitly articulated by the party, lest it alienate what small but wealthy middle and upper-class Catholic support it had, this appeal was projected through the endorsement and promotion of well-known Church of Scotland members like John Buchan, or prominent Orangemen in areas of west and central Scotland where the Grand Orange Lodge of Scotland had strong support.
 Prominent Orangemen included Sir John Gilmour, the intermittent Secretary for Scotland in the 1920s and Home Secretary in the 1930s.
 Some saw this as an anti-Catholic appointment; however, it was Gilmour who, as the Secretary for Scotland, repudiated the Church of Scotland's highly controversial report entitled "The Menace of the Irish Race to our Scottish Nationality".

 Being an independent Scottish party also drew electoral appeal when set against the threat of a London-based centralising Labour Party.
-A crucial aspect to this, particularly in the 1940s and 1950s, was the ability to place an "alien" identity upon Labour by successfully using the term "Socialist" to describe the Labour Party.
+A crucial aspect of this, particularly in the 1940s and 1950s, was the ability to place an "alien" identity upon Labour by successfully using the term "Socialist" to describe the Labour Party.
 This distinctively Scottish appeal was further strengthened when combined with opposition to the Labour Party's post-war nationalisation programme, which centralised control (in London) of former Scottish-owned businesses and council-run services.
 The strong Scottish character of the party was even evident in relations with Conservative government ministers, when, for example, Lord Glendevon admitted he would be at odds with Scotland's Unionist Party for refusing the post of Secretary of State for Scotland because he preferred to remain at Westminster.

-The party's campaigning reflected their desire to reconcile the two themes of individualism and collectivism in their appeal to potential Labour voters.
+The party's campaigns reflected their desire to reconcile the themes of individualism and collectivism in their appeal to potential Labour voters.
 This projected an image of flexibility and pragmatism when they expressed their support for the synthesis of "two fundamental ideas of human individuality and of service to others and to the community."